Skip to content

 kubectl edit -n forethought-kodo cm <configmap_name>

-2) Change the log output to stdout in the ConfigMap under the forethought-kodo Namespace.
+2) Change the log output in the ConfigMap under the forethought-kodo Namespace to stdout.

-3) Enable metrics collection for the services listed in the table below
+3) Enable metric collection for the corresponding services listed below

-Namespace Service Name Enable Metrics Collection Enable DDtrace Collection
+Namespace Service Name Enable Metric Collection Enable DDtrace Collection

 forethought-core front-backend No Yes